 What advice do you give the community to ensure they are safe during this clean-up period?

+Some areas remain closed, as outlined above.
 City of Darwin asks that the community please remain cautious around trees, avoid restricted areas for your safety and follow all relevant signage to help keep everyone safe.

 Media Releases